michaellaszlo/cursor-maintenance/README.md

 maintainer.
 See the previous section for usage examples.

-By default, a layer-approach cursor maintainer breaks ties to the left, meaning that it takes the leftmost position in the final candidate range.
+By default, a layer-approach cursor maintainer breaks ties to the left, meaning that it chooses the leftmost position in the final candidate range.
 You can make a layer-approach cursor maintainer that breaks ties to the right by passing an additional argument: